What to Do After a Car Accident Not Your Fault – Protecting Your Rights

 • If available, secure a copy of the police accident report.

 Gathering these details promptly is vital, as it becomes increasingly challenging or even impossible to do so later on.
+A car accident attorney can help collect witness statements and medical records.
+At the same time, they are still fresh, ensuring you have the best chance of securing fair compensation for your injuries and damages.

 3. Collect Witness Testimonies: